YanDatsiuk/server-monitoring-tool/readme.md

 # Server Monitoring tool

-Main purpose of the project - allow servers owners / administrators to monitor status of the servers / services.
+Main purpose of the project - allow servers owners / administrators to monitor status of their servers / services.

 ## Status of this project